CJepps/Crux/README.md

 #### Blog Detail Page
+- the blog detail page provides a template from which information submitted by an admin can be rendered.

 #### Profile Page
+- the profile page provides a list of all purchased plans for the user in question.
+This allows users to quickly find details about their plan

 ### Allauth features
-- The sign up, register, password reset, email confirmation pages etc, have all been provided by Django allauth and formatted to suit the needs of the site.
+- The sign up, register, password reset, email confirmation pages etc, have all been provided by Django allauth and customised to suit the needs of the site where required.

 ### Admin Features

 - Admin will have access to additional features across the site.
+Within the link to 'my account' on the main navigation bar, superusers are given a product management page.
+Superusers are also given the option to delete/edit products from the view of all products, buttons are provided on each individual product card to do this

 ### Features left to implement